gstackio/gstack-bosh-environment/README.md

 #### 5. Converge any deployment

-Deploy a Concourse CI server.
+Deploy a **Concourse CI** server.

 ```bash
 gbe converge concourse
 ```

-Deploy a simple Cloud Foundry platform.
+Deploy a simple **Cloud Foundry** platform.

 ```bash
 gbe converge cf
 ```

-Deploy the CF-MySQL DBaaS cluster along with its service broker.
+Deploy the **CF-MySQL DBaaS** cluster along with its service broker.

+For this to properly deploy, you'll need to go to your GCP console, in VPC Network › Firewall rules, find the `bbl-env-*-bosh-open` rule and modify it from `icmp, tcp:22,6868,25555` to
+`icmp, tcp:22,80,443,2222,3306,4443,6868,8080,25555`.

 ```bash
 gbe converge mysql
 ```

 #### 6. Destroy the BOSH environment